 PCBs

-Dioxin/furans
+Dioxin/Furans

 Total suspended solids (TSS)

 Analysis of other Table 17 compounds, including pesticides, herbicides, cyanide, manganese, vanadium, dioxins/furans, and tributyltin, were not performed as part of the upland investigations because these compounds were not identified as COIs based on the lack of known agricultural activity, and the site has not been occupied by businesses that use, store or manufacture equipment or chemicals there would contain these compounds.
+EPA and Partners concurred that the COIs were appropriate for the SCE.

 5.1.2 Stormwater Configuration